 Advice Post-Slice: Voice Recommendations After Surgery

 How much voice rest is necessary after surgery to the vocal folds?
-When I had voice surgery 10 years ago, I was instructed to rest my voice strictly for 1 week.
+I had voice surgery 10 years ago, and I give credit to the fabulous ENT who saved my voice, Dr. John Fewins.
+He made me feel at ease in a time when I was so scared I’d lose my singing voice forever.
+I was instructed to rest my voice strictly for 1 week.
 No talking, singing, throat clearing, grunting, you get the picture.
 It was unclear, however, how I was to get back to singing normally again.
 So what do I tell patients?
 It varies depending on the extensiveness of the laryngeal surgery, but I pull my recommendations from studies.

 The Rat Pack